 Partial compensatory nursing system

-This is represented by a situation in which “both nurse and perform care measures or other actions involving manipulative tasks or ambulation… [Either] the patient or the nurse may have the major role in the performance of care measures.”
+This is represented by a situation in which “both nurse and perform care measures or other actions involving manipulative tasks or ambulation… [Either] the patient or the nurse may have a major role in the performance of care measures.”

 Example: Nurse can assist postoperative client to ambulate, Nurse can bring a meal tray for client who can feed himself